Welcome to the CAMPARI home page!

 Features Supported by CAMPARI:

-Cartesian space dynamics-based sampling (MD/LD in NVE/NVT) including support for custom sets of holonomic constraints
+- Cartesian space minimization and dynamics-based sampling (MD/LD in NVE/NVT) including support for custom sets of holonomic constraints

-Conversion of various binary trajectory file formats and PDB naming conventions, program execution in trajectory analysis mode
+- Conversion of various binary trajectory file formats and PDB naming conventions, program execution in trajectory analysis mode (also in parallel)

 Features currently not supported by CAMPARI but commonly found in other simulation software packages: